 Gloucestershire’s Leaf Creative serves delicious coffee with a side-order of horticulture, with the choice of everything from prickly cacti to decorative ferns to brighten and lighten your favourite cosy spot.
 Planttastic.

-Stroud Farmers’ Market takes place every Saturday from 9am-2pm, and is a great place to pick up indoor and outdoor plants.
+Stroud Farmers’ Market takes place every Saturday from 9am to 2pm, and is a great place to pick up indoor and outdoor plants.
 With an array of local sellers bringing their finest flora to the table, take time to browse the stalls for whatever takes your fancy.

 The Malthouse Collective in Stroud is a unique spot for shopping, whether you’re in need of one-of-a-kind interior accessories, antique or vintage pieces, or potted greenery.
 You’re guaranteed not to leave empty-handed.